Colombia complain to FIFA about security harassment

 "Because of this situation yesterday we were late for the match ...
 It was intentional."

-Despite the problems, Colombia had no trouble overpowering Greece 3-0 at the Mineirao stadium in Belo Horizonte.
+Despite the problems, Colombia had no trouble overpowering Greece 3-0 at the Mineirao stadium of Belo Horizonte.

 Back in Sao Paulo, where the team are based for the tournament, new rifts erupted with the security detail.